Fuses

 Developed to overcome the disadvantages of the re-wirable type of fuse.
 Fuse wire is enclosed in a evacuated glass tube with metal end chips.
 Expensive compared to semi-enclosed fuses.
 Low rupturing capacity.

-High-rupturing capacity (HRC) fuses
+High-rupturing capacity (HRC) fuse

 Used for high current applications.
 Expensive.